 Costs directly related to the acquisition and exploration of exploration and evaluation assets are capitalized once the legal rights to explore the exploration and evaluation assets are acquired or obtained.
+Prior to acquisition of legal rights, costs are expensed as incurred.
 When the technical and commercial viability of a mineral resource has been demonstrated and a development decision has been made, the capitalized costs of the related property are transferred to mining assets within property and equipment, and depreciated using the units of production method on commencement of commercial production.